alokjha96/Adventure-Works-PowerBI-Dashboard/README.md

 ---

 ## 📌 Project Overview
-This project analyzes the sales performance and customer behavior of Adventure Works Cycles using Power BI.
+This project analyzes the sales performance, customer behavior, and product performance of Adventure Works Cycles using Power BI.
 The objective is to derive meaningful business insights and support data-driven decision-making.
 ---

 ## 🧩 Data Model